JBlitzar/code-completion/NOTES.md

     - Eval and generation is the issue.
     - Reccomend: take some time to go through eval.py, what is it that works in acc on training that doesnt work in eval?
     -
+- Dec 18
+  - Now its only generating `<PAD>`
+  - So we made `tester_exactly_like_trainingmanager_please_please_work` and ran the same metric and acc is only 0.4013.
+Far cry from 0.96
+  - OH NAR
+  - We were loading `best.pt` from experiment folder, but that runs on val loss.
+Since I trashed the val dataset and it only overfits on train, best val loss was not best train loss.
+Ok acc is at 0.9934, but now we figure out why it doesnt work.